 The purpose of the new living space significantly affects how much loft renovation adds to home value.

-Abby Loft conversion experts state that the maximum value is gained by creating ‘the perfect self-contained sleeping space’ which is a bedroom with an ensuite.
+Abby Loft conversion experts state maximum value is gained by creating ‘the perfect self-contained sleeping space’ which is a bedroom with an ensuite.

-However, if this doesn’t fit into your budget, a cost-effective option is to convert it into a home office, which will add 10% to the overall home value.
+However, if this doesn’t fit into your budget or space, a cost-effective option is to convert it into a home office, which could add 10% to the overall home value.

 The starting price for a basic loft conversion is roughly $20,000.
-Building an en-suite as a replacement will cost you around $5,000 to $35,000, or even more depending on the level of luxury chosen.
+Building an en-suite as a replacement will cost you from $10,000 to $35,000, or even more, depending on the level of luxury chosen.

 2) Kitchen Upgrades